Seattle judge blocks release of downloadable blueprints for producing 3D-printable guns

-Led by Washington Attorney General Bob Ferguson, 19 states and the District of Columbia joined a lawsuit seeking a preliminary injunction, contending that the federal government’s decision to allow the blueprints to be posted would have provided broad unregulated access to dangerous weapons.
+Led by Washington Attorney General Bob Ferguson, 19 states and the District of Columbia joined a lawsuit contending that the federal government’s decision to allow the blueprints to be posted would have provided broad, unregulated access to dangerous weapons.

 A federal judge in Seattle issued a preliminary injunction Monday against a self-proclaimed “crypto-anarchist,” blocking the Texas man from publishing downloadable internet blueprints for producing 3D-printable guns.

-U.S. District Court Judge Robert Lasnik’s ruling extends a temporary restraining order he issued on July 31 that prevented Cody Wilson, a 30-year-old Austin, Texas gun-rights advocate, from publishing the computer files containing the plans for printing the plastic guns on his company’s website while a legal dispute over the matter resolved.
+U.S. District Court Judge Robert Lasnik’s ruling extends a temporary restraining order he issued on July 31 that prevented Cody Wilson, a 30-year-old Austin, Texas, gun-rights advocate, from publishing the computer files containing the plans for printing the plastic guns on his company’s website while a legal dispute over the matter was resolved.

-Led by Washington Attorney General Bob Ferguson, 19 states along with the District of Columbia joined the lawsuit seeking a preliminary injunction, contending that the federal government’s decision earlier this year to drop its own five-year litigation against Wilson and allow his company to post the blueprints would have provided broad unregulated access to dangerous weapons.
+Led by Washington Attorney General Bob Ferguson, 19 states along with the District of Columbia joined the lawsuit seeking a preliminary injunction, contending that the federal government’s decision earlier this year to drop its own five-year litigation against Wilson and allow his company to post the blueprints would have provided broad, unregulated access to dangerous weapons.

-“The Court finds that the irreparable burdens on the private defendants’ First Amendment rights are dwarfed by the irreparable harms the States are likely to suffer if the existing restrictions are withdrawn and that, overall, the public interest strong supports maintaining the status quo through the pendency of this litigation,” Lasnik wrote in the 25-page ruling.
+“The Court finds that the irreparable burdens on the private defendants’ First Amendment rights are dwarfed by the irreparable harms the States are likely to suffer if the existing restrictions are withdrawn and that, overall, the public interest strongly supports maintaining the status quo through the pendency of this litigation,” Lasnik wrote in the 25-page ruling.

 Most Read Local Stories